What are acupuncture channels? (And the organs that some of them are named after?)

 What sort of structure is the "thread" in instances like this, then?
 And could it be the same as the one in those instances in which your acupuncturist placing a needle at a certain point on an acupuncture channel must take care not to stick it into your nerve, artery, or vein?

 There is in fact a justification for the acupuncture channels that start or end on the feet being "a series of different structures," as these structures "have fascial connections with each other...to form diverse yet continuous pathways through the body."3(p1207) Fascia resembles a spiderweb, which is spun from silk—the meaning of a component of the ancient Chinese character for “acupuncture channel.”
 It surrounds blood vessels, nerves, muscles, bones, and organs6—the same structures that appear on or adjacent to acupuncture channels—linking these structures along connective tissue planes.
-These planes, which permeate the entire body8—like acupuncture channels—are collectively known as the connective tissue network.7 Because the connective tissue they are made of (fascia is a type of this aptly named tissue) is responsive to mechanical stimuli, these planes can transmit the mechanical signal produced by the insertion of an acupuncture needle through the structures they connect: “Acupuncture needle insertion…may cause lasting modification of the extracellular matrix surrounding the needle, which may in turn influence the various cell populations sharing this connective tissue matrix,”7(p260) such as fibroblasts, sensory afferent nerves, and immune and vascular cells.
+These planes, which permeate the entire body8—like acupuncture channels—are collectively known as the connective tissue network.7 Because the connective tissue they are made of (fascia is a type of this aptly named tissue) is responsive to mechanical stimuli, these planes can transmit the mechanical signal produced by the insertion of an acupuncture needle through the structures they connect: “Acupuncture needle insertion…may cause lasting modification of the extracellular matrix surrounding the needle, which may in turn influence the various cell populations sharing this connective tissue matrix,”7(p260) such as fibroblasts (whose many functions include tissue repair and cellular signaling), sensory afferent nerves (which carry sensory information from the body to the central nervous system), and immune and vascular cells.

 It is possible that the system of acupuncture channels is a representation of the connective tissue network, with acupuncture channels representing connective tissue planes.7 Fascial connections have been found along acupuncture channels that start or end on the hands as well, which "appear to generally follow connective tissue planes separating muscles or within muscles [emphasis added]."7(p263) Additionally, acupuncture points are predominantly located at sites of thick connective tissue,9 where nerve endings and other powerful mediators of activity within the body abound9 and where acupuncture needle insertion can result in a greater mechanical stimulus,7 potentially making biological reactions there more intense.7-8